MrChadMWood/Documentation/linux_file_permissions.md

    $ chgrp team shared

    # Set the permissions to allow the owner full access, the "team" group full access, and deny all access to others
-   $ chmod 770 shared
+   $ chmod 774 shared
    ```
    This series of commands first creates the "shared" directory and then associates the "team" group with it using the `chgrp` command.
 Finally, it sets the permissions using the `chmod` command.
 The owner is given full permissions (7, AKA rwx), and the "team" group is also given full permissions (7, AKA rwx).
+Everyone else has read-only access (4, AKA r--).
+Therefore, the permission set is 774, as illustrated by `chmod 774 shared`.

 2. **Restricting Access to Sensitive Files:**
    Let's say you have a file named "confidential.txt" containing sensitive information.
 You want to ensure that only the owner can read and modify the file.
 You can set the permissions as follows: